 The reason cartilage is so essential to stock is that when it's simmered, the collagen in the cartilage melts and turn into gelatin, adding body to the stock.
 This is why stocks often jell when they're chilled.

 In any case, once you've made your stock, you might feel inclined to chuck those bones in the bin.
-They've done their job, right?
+They've done their job.
 What good are they now?

-Plenty, it turns out.
-Not content to use these bones just once, our ancestors invented remouillage (literally, "rewetting" in French), which refers to a stock made by resimmering bones that have been used to make stock once already.
+They're still plenty good; it turns out.
+Not content to use these bones just once, our ancestors invented remouillage (literally, "rewetting" in French), which refers to a stock made by simmering bones again that have been used to make stock once already.
 And why not?
 It still beats cooking with water.

 The fact is, you can do this yourself.
 The fact that bones retain the various properties that produce a good stock even after they've been cooked, roasted, simmered and so on, can work for you just like it worked for those fussy, frugal chefs from days of yore.
 Suppose every time you cooked a T-bone or porterhouse or any steak or roast with a bone in it, you saved the bone and kept it in the freezer, and then one day pulled them all out and simmered them to make stock?